JeffreyL-3/RecycleBot/README.md

 - Customizable personality with continued accuracy
 - Robust hand-crafted prompt, keeping responses concise and helpful (even with absurd or malicious parameters)
 - Dynamic prompting template, avoiding hardcoded settings
-- Token optimization with vision API
+- Vision API token optimization to ~300 per check

 ### Quality of Life Additions
 - Saves API key and settings for future use